neumino/neumino.github.io/movies.md

-### Red Sparrow
+### Mute
-*Released on 2018-03-01, vote average 6.4*
+*Released on 2018-02-23, vote average 5.7*

-Prima ballerina Dominika Egorova faces a bleak and uncertain future after she suffers an injury that ends her career.
-She soon turns to Sparrow School, a secret intelligence service that trains exceptional young people to use their minds and bodies as weapons.
-Egorova emerges as the most dangerous Sparrow after completing the sadistic training process.
-As she comes to terms with her new abilities, Dominika meets a CIA agent who tries to convince her that he is the only person she can trust.
+A mute man with a violent past is forced to take on the teeming underworld of a near-future Berlin as he searches for his missing girlfriend.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/PmUL6wMpMWw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ma8te7ywEio?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>